thatboisuss/mainportfolio/README.md

 📌 Installation & Setup

-Clone the repository:

-Navigate into the directory:

-Install dependencies:

-Start the development server:

 🚀 Deployment

 The site is deployed on Vercel/Netlify.
-To deploy your own version:

 📬 Contact